christian-chavez/christian-chavez.github.io/_posts/2025-10-29-interleaving-distance-between-interval-modules.md

 together with a family
 $\left(v_t^s \colon V_s\to V_t\mid s\le t\right)_{s,t\in\mathbb{R}}$

-We got a set theorical definition from the categorical one above.
+We got a set theoretical definition from the categorical one above.
 In fact, the two are equivalent.
 We will use the first, but prefer the notation of the second.